 Like shipping scripts, these run after payment customizations made by Functions.

-Scripts can’t rename payment options that were changed by Functions.
+Scripts cannot rename payment options that were changed by Functions.

 But they can still move or hide payment methods as needed.

-If your current Scripts cover use cases that Functions can’t yet handle, you can keep using Scripts until Shopify expands Function capabilities.
-You can start moving parts of your setup to Functions now, while leaving the rest in place until you’re fully ready.
+If your current Scripts cover use cases that Functions cannot yet handle, you can keep using Scripts until Shopify expands Function capabilities.
+You can start moving parts of your setup to Functions now, while leaving the rest in place until you are fully ready.
 Just be aware of which system is in control for each type of logic.

 FAQs on Shopify Scripts Deprecation

-Will my store break if I don’t migrate right away?
+Q3.
+Will my store break if I do not migrate right away?

-What if Shopify Functions don’t support my current Script features yet?
+Q5.
+What if Shopify Functions do not support my current Script features yet?

 You can continue using Shopify Scripts for now.
-Shopify is gradually expanding Functions APIs to cover more customization options.
-If a needed feature isn’t available yet, it’s okay to hold off on migrating that part.
-Just keep an eye on updates so you’re ready when it’s supported.
+Shopify is gradually expanding its Functions APIs to cover more customization options.
+If a required feature is not yet available, it is acceptable to defer migration for that part.
+Just keep an eye on updates so you are ready when it is supported.

 Yes, they are.
-Shopify Functions run within Shopify’s infrastructure, so there’s less risk of bugs, version issues, or security flaws.
-You don’t need to manually maintain code or worry about performance.
-It’s a cleaner and more future-ready solution for growing stores.
+Shopify Functions run within the Shopify infrastructure, reducing the risk of bugs, version conflicts, or security vulnerabilities.
+You do not need to manually maintain code or worry about performance.
+It is a cleaner and more future-ready solution for growing stores.